First case of monkeypox detected in Texas resident

 The viral illness was found in a U.S. resident, who recently traveled from Nigeria to the United States and is currently hospitalized in Dallas.

-"While rare, this case is not a reason for alarm and we do not expect any threat to the general public," Dallas County Judge Clay Jenkins said. (https://bit.ly/2Tf90H9)
+"While rare, this case is not a reason for alarm and we do not expect any threat to the general public," Dallas County Judge Clay Jenkins said. (bit.ly/2Tf90H9)

 Other than Nigeria, outbreaks have also been reported in central and western African countries since 1970, with a large outbreak in people in the United States in 2003, according to the CDC.

-CDC said it was working with the airline, state and local health officials to contact passengers and others who may have been in contact with the patient. (https://bit.ly/3xLFVSX)
+CDC said it was working with the airline, state and local health officials to contact passengers and others who may have been in contact with the patient. (bit.ly/3xLFVSX)

 Monkeypox, which belongs to the same family of viruses as smallpox, is a rare but potentially serious viral illness that typically begins with flu-like symptoms and swelling of the lymph nodes, gradually progressing to a widespread rash on the face and body.